LimeChain/subsembly/docs/development/chain-specification.md

 ### Overview

-A chain specification file is used define network communications, consensus-related information and initial account balances that Substrate node must have at genesis.
+A chain specification file is used to define network communications, consensus-related information and initial account balances that Substrate nodes must have at genesis.
 For more information, please refer to Substrate [docs](https://substrate.dev/docs/en/knowledgebase/integrate/chain-spec#:~:text=A%20chain%20specification%2C%20or%20%22chain,it%20must%20have%20at%20genesis.).

 ### The Genesis State